JavierGonzalez998/JavierGonzalez998/README.md

 - 🌱 I’m currently learning [React, Svelte, SASS, Bootstrap 5]

 - Hi, my name is Javier Gonzalez.
 I'm 23 years old.
 Actually I'm studying Analista Programador in Inacap.
+- I'm from Iquique, Chile.
-- I like to play music (I play guitar and bass)
+- Also I like to play music (I play guitar and bass)

 <!---
 JavierGonzalez998/JavierGonzalez998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.